Graph Operations on Clique-Width Bounded Graphs: Unary Graph Operations and Graph Transformations

-Since the clique-width operations do not allow edge insertions between equal labeled vertices, we have to do one additional relabeling $\rho_{k+1\to k+2}$ (to label $x$ and $y$ in the proof of Theorem \ref{Tedge} by $k+2$) before inserting the new vertex in $T$. \end{proof}
+Since clique-width operations do not allow edge insertions between equal labeled vertices, we have to do one additional relabeling $\rho_{k+1\to k+2}$ in order to label vertices $v$ and $w$ in the proof of Theorem \ref{Tedge} by $k+2$ before inserting the new vertex in $T$. \end{proof}

-The upper bound for $\nlcw(G_{x,y})$ and $\cw(G_{x,y})$ of Theorem \ref{Tsub} can not be improved, since first subdividing an edge $e$ and deleting the new vertex corresponds to edge deletion, which needs to additional labels in general.
+The upper bound for $\nlcw(Subdiv(G,v,w))$ of Theorem \ref{Tsub} cannot be improved, since first subdividing an edge and deleting the new vertex corresponds to edge deletion, which needs two additional labels in general, see Fig.~\ref{Ff}.

-In the appendix of \cite{CO00} it is shown that in a graph $G$ of clique-width of at least 4 every path of length at least 5, consisting of vertices which all have degree 2 in $G$ and one end vertex of degree 1 in $G$, can be extended by subdivisions without increasing the clique-width of $G$.
+In the appendix of \cite{CO00} it is shown that in a graph $G$ of clique-width at least $4$ every path of length at least 5, consisting of vertices which all have degree $2$ in $G$ and one end vertex of degree $1$ in $G$, can be extended by subdivisions without increasing the clique-width of $G$.